akkibaddi/RoleHierarchyLightningComponent/README.md

 # RoleHierarchyLightningComponent

-This Component is used to display Role Hoerarchy in Lightning Experience with easy to navigate, search hierarchy, based on the <a href="https://appexchange.salesforce.com/listingDetail?listingId=a0N30000000q7G6EAI">App exchange Lightning Component</a>
+This Component is used to display Role Hoerarchy in Lightning Experience with easy to navigate, search hierarchy based on the <a href="https://appexchange.salesforce.com/listingDetail?listingId=a0N30000000q7G6EAI">App exchange Lightning Component</a>

 Steps to Install